'Reluctant Psychonaut' Michael Pollan Embraces 'New Science' Of Psychedelics

 GROSS: So you had to go, you know, to the underground.
 And the first thing that you wanted to do was find a guide because, as they say, set and setting is very important.
 You have to have a guide and be in good hands and be in a setting where you're not going to freak out (laughter) you know?

-But eventually, I found a couple that I felt safe and comfortable, that I was willing to have this experience in their presence, with their guidance.
-And, yeah, I would have preferred to done this legally and above ground.
-There was a lot of anxiety attached to the whole process.
+But eventually, I found a couple that I felt safe and comfortable, that I was willing to have this experience in their presence with their guidance.
+And, yeah, I would have preferred to have done this legally and above ground.
+There's a lot of anxiety attached to the whole process.
 And I should say that - well, as you suggested, I was a pretty reluctant psychonaut.
 I didn't have a lot of experience.
-I believed all the '60s stories about how LSD would, you know, put you in the emergency room or cause you to jump off a building thinking you could fly.
+I believed all the '60s stories about how LSD would put you in the emergency room or cause you to jump off a building thinking you could fly.

 GROSS: You only heard the bad stories.
 You didn't hear the good stories.